yh111/gitStudy/readme.txt

 using 15751
 for testing gitpull
-Creating a new branch is quick.
+It is easy to create a new branch dev